openshift/openshift-origin-design/web-console/knikubevirt/Affinity/affinity.md

 Besides defining if we want to attach or reject resources to one another, we can choose to "force" this rule we are creating.
 "Forcing" a rule means that the conditions of this rule must met, even if it means that some resources just won't be scheduled at all.

-### a few techincal words
+### Technical Definitions
-Affinity rules are Pod Properties, written in the pod deployment file.
+Affinity rules are pod properties, written in the pod deployment file.
 When a pod is scheduled, the deployment file states that there is an affinity rule condition which needs to be met.
 Applying an affinity rule to a resources is done via labels.
 Objects in OpenShift are ephemeral, and the way to target the same object which keeps crashing and regenerating is by its label.